-Playing Court
+1. Playing Court

-- 1:1 The playing court (see diagram 1) is a 40 metres long and 20 metres wide rectangle, consisting of two goal areas (see 1:4 and 6) and a playing area.
-The longer boundary lines are called side lines, and the shorter ones are called goal lines (between the goalposts) or outer goal lines (on either side of the goal). - There should be a safety zone surrounding the playing court, with a width of at least 1 metre along the side lines and 2 metres behind the goal lines. - The characteristics of the playing court must not be altered during the game in such a way that one team gains an advantage. - 1:2 A goal (see diagrams 2a and 2b) is placed in the centre of each outer goal line.
+- 1. The playing court (see diagrams 1a and 1b) is a 40 metres long and 20 metres wide rectangle, consisting of two goal areas (see 1:4 and 6) and a playing area.
+The longer boundary lines are called side lines, and the shorter ones are called goal lines (between the goalposts) or outer goal lines (on either side of the goal).
+There should be a safety zone surrounding the playing court, with a width of at least 1 metre along the side lines and 2 metres behind the goal lines.
+The characteristics of the playing court must not be altered during the game in such a way that one team gains an advantage. - 2.
+A goal (see diagrams 2a and 2b) is placed in the centre of each outer goal line.
 The goals must be firmly attached to the floor or to the walls behind them.
-They have an interior height of 2 metres and a width of 3 metres. - The goalposts are joined by a horizontal crossbar.
+They have an interior height of 2 metres and a width of 3 metres.
+The goalposts are joined by a horizontal crossbar.
 The rear side of the goalposts shall be in line with the rear edge of the goal line.
-The goalposts and the crossbar must have an 8cm square cross section.
-On the three sides which are visible from the court they must be painted in bands of two contrasting colours, which also contrast clearly with the background. - The goals must have a net, that should be attached in such a way that a ball thrown into the goal normally remains in the goal. - 1:3 All lines on the court are fully part of the area that they enclose.
-The goal lines shall be 8cm wide between the goalposts (see diagram 2a), whereas all other lines shall be 5cm wide. - Lines between two adjacent areas may be replaced with a difference in colours between the adjacent areas of the floor. - 1:4 In front of each goal there is a goal area (see diagram 5, page 100).
-The goal area is defined by the goal-area line (6-metre line), which is drawn as follows: - a) a 3 metres long line directly in front of the goal; this line is parallel to the goal line and 6 metres away from it (measured from the rear edge of the goal line to the front edge of the goal-area line); - b) two quarter circles, each with a radius of 6 metres (measured from the rear inner corner of the goalposts), connecting the 3 metres long line with the outer goal line (see diagrams 1 and 2a). - 1:5 The free throw line (9-metre line) is a broken line, drawn 3 metres outside the goal-area line.
-Both the segments of the line and the spaces between them measure 15cm (see diagram 1).

-- 1:6 The 7-metre line is a 1 metre long line, directly in front of the goal.
-It is parallel to the goal line and 7 metres away from it (measured from the rear edge of the goal line to the front edge of the 7-metre line); (see diagram 1). - 1:7 The goalkeeper's restraining line (the 4-metre line) is a 15cm long line, directly in front of the goal.
-It is parallel to the goal line and 4 metres away from it (measured from the rear edge of the goal line to the front edge of the 4-metre line) (see diagram 1). - 1:8 The centre line connects the midpoints of the two side lines (see diagrams 1 and 3). - 1:9 The substitution line (a segment of the side line) for each team extends from the centre line to a point at a distance of 4.5 metres from the centre line.
-This end point of the substitution line is enhanced by a line which is parallel to the centre line, extending 15cm inside the sideline and 15cm outside the sideline (see diagrams 1 and 3).
+The goalposts and the crossbar must have an 8 cm square cross section.
+On the three sides which are visible from the court they must be painted in bands of two contrasting colours, which also contrast clearly with the background.
+The goals must have a net, that should be attached in such a way that a ball thrown into the goal normally remains in the goal. - All lines on the court are fully part of the area that they enclose.
+The goal lines shall be 8 cm wide between the goalposts (see diagram 2a), whereas all other lines shall be 5 cm wide.
+Lines between two adjacent areas may be replaced with a difference in colours between the adjacent areas of the floor. - 4.
+In front of each goal there is a goal area (see diagram 5).
+The goal area is defined by the goal-area line (6-metre line), which is drawn as follows: - a.
+3 metres long line directly in front of the goal; this line is parallel to the goal line and 6 metres away from it (measured from the rear edge of the goal line to the front edge of the goal-area line); - two quarter circles, each with a radius of 6 metres (measured from the rear inner corner of the goalposts), connecting the 3 metres long line with the outer goal line (see diagrams 1a, 1b and 2a). - 5.
+The free throw line (9-metre line) is a broken line, drawn 3 metres outside the goal-area line.
+Both the segments of the line and the spaces between them measure 15 cm (see diagrams 1a and 1b). - The 7-metre line is a 1 metre long line, directly in front of the goal.
+It is parallel to the goal line and 7 metres away from it (measured from the rear edge of the goal line to the front edge of the 7-metre line); (see diagrams 1a and 1b). - The goalkeeper's restraining line (the 4-metre line) is a 15 cm long line, directly in front of the goal.
+It is parallel to the goal line and 4 metres away from it (measured from the rear edge of the goal line to the front edge of the 4-metre line) (see diagrams 1a and 1b). - 8.
+The centre line connects the midpoints of the two side lines (see diagrams 1a and 3).